uci-uav-forge/uavf_2024/README.md

 docker pull t0mmyn/uavf_2024:latest
 ```

 2. Start it by running the script.
-It expects the `uavf_2024` and `uavf_ros2_msgs` directories to be cloned under the same parent repository and mounts them to the container.
+It expects the `uavf_2024` and `uavf_ros2_msgs` repositories to be cloned under the same parent directory and mounts them to the container.

 ```
 ./run_docker.sh
 ```

+To set up X forwarding (so GUI applications will work properly) install `xhost` if necessary and use `run_docker_gui.sh` instead.

 You can start the Gazebo sim as follows once you are in the container: